influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/view-buckets.md

 influx bucket list
 ```

-Other filtering options such as filtering by organization, name, or ID are available.
+Other filtering options such as filtering by a name or ID are available.
 See the [`influx bucket list` documentation](/influxdb/cloud/reference/cli/influx/bucket/list)
 for information about other available flags.